jkunimune/nibasa/how-to-use.md

 ## stress

-Stress falls on the syllable before the last consonant or digraph.
+Stress falls on the syllable before the last consonant or diphthong.

 /*gé*.o/
 /*bá*.sa/